gchq/sleeper/docs/deployment-guide.md

 To include a table in your instance, your `table.properties` file must be next to your `instance.properties` file.
 You can add more than one by creating a `tables` directory, with a subfolder for each table.

+See [tables](usage/tables.md) for more information on creating and working with Sleeper tables.

 Each table will also need a `schema.json` file next to the `table.properties` file.
 See [create a schema](usage/schema.md) for how to create a schema.